n-gauhar/Nepal-GenZ-Digital-Mobilization/sample_data/README.md

 This file contains a small subset of publicly available YouTube metadata.
 It is intended for testing the preprocessing pipeline and demonstrating the required input format.

-The complete dataset used in the associated publications is not included in this repository because it forms part of ongoing research.
+The complete dataset is not included in this repository because it is being used in multiple ongoing research projects.
+A representative sample is provided to demonstrate the expected input format and enable users to run the preprocessing pipeline.

 ## Metadata Description